 2> instruct the physical layer to generate a transmission according to the stored sidelink grant;

-2> if sl-HARQ-FeedbackEnabled has been set to enabled for the logical channel(s) in the MAC PDU:
+2> if HARQ feedback has been enabled for the MAC PDU according to clause 5.22.1.4.2:

 3> instruct the physical layer to monitor PSFCH for the transmission and perform PSFCH reception as specified in clause 5.22.1.3.2.

+2> if sl-PUCCH-Config is configured by RRC for the stored sidelink grant:

+3> determine transmission of an acknowledgement on the PUCCH as specified in clause 5.22.1.3.2.

 1> if this transmission corresponds to the last transmission of the MAC PDU: